If, when I asked this question you answered “everyone!” then let me give it to you…

 My ALLi affiliate link is here https://www.allianceindependentauthors.org/?affid=8022

-That’s enough to keep you busy for the next few weeks, but if you are ready for the next stage, I talk all about Stage three onwards in Out of Your Head and Onto The Page audio course ‘Interior Designing’ which has nothing whatsoever to do with soft furnishings and furniture placement! instead it explains beta readers, who can be one and what you need to ask them to make them worthwhile.
-Copy editors and the difference between soft and hard checks, and Proofreaders. what you want your book to look like inside, what will appeal to your ideal reader, and how to get what you want.
+That’s enough to keep you busy for the next few weeks, but if you are ready for the next stage, I share all about how to achieve all three stages in the Out of Your Head and Onto The Page audio masterclass ‘Interior Designing’ which has nothing whatsoever to do with soft furnishings and furniture placement!